Off-World-Live-Collaborative/docs.offworld.live/360-camera/README.md

 1. Ensure that all instances of your Unreal Project are closed.
-2. If you do not have any Plugins installed in your project then create a new ‘Plugins’ folder in your ‘Project’ folder and copy the unzipped plugin inside.
+2. If you do not have any Plugins installed in your project then create a new `Plugins` folder in your `Project` folder and copy the unzipped plugin inside.
-3. If you already have Plugins in your project then copy the unzipped `OWL360LivestreamingCamera` folder into the existing ‘Plugins’ folder in your Project.
+3. If you already have Plugins in your project then copy the unzipped `OWL360LivestreamingCamera` folder into the existing `Plugins` folder in your Project.
 4. When installed correctly, the folder structure should read [Myproject]/Plugins/OWL360LivestreamingCamera]

 #### Downloading OBS (for streaming the 360 output from Unreal Engine to the internet)

 1. Install OBS Studio [https://obsproject.com/download](https://obsproject.com/download)
-2. Install our ‘Spout2 Source Plugin for OBS Studio (64bit)’ [https://github.com/Off-World-Live/obs-spout2-source-plugin](https://github.com/Off-World-Live/obs-spout2-source-plugin)
+2. Install our `Spout2 Source Plugin for OBS Studio (64bit)` [https://github.com/Off-World-Live/obs-spout2-source-plugin](https://github.com/Off-World-Live/obs-spout2-source-plugin)

 ## Opening in Unreal

-1. Open your Unreal Engine Project and, in the ‘Place Actors/ Modes’ window, search for `OWL360Livestreaming Cam Pawn`
+1. Open your Unreal Engine Project and, in the `Place Actors/ Modes` window, search for `OWL360Livestreaming Cam Pawn`